rganesh203/Snowflake-with-AWS-and-Azure/README.md

 ACQUIRED SKILLS

-• Outline the unique and dierentiated architecture of the Snowflake Data Cloud.
+• Outline the unique and differentiated architecture of the Snowflake Data Cloud.

 • Load and transform data.

 • Summarize query constructs, DDL, and DML operations.

 • Use Snowflake’s extensive SQL capabilities for data analysis.

 • Describe how user and application access can be easily managed.

 • Apply Snowflake best practices for working with semi-structured data.

 • Discuss Snowflake’s unique approach to caching.

 • Implement the options provided to connect and interact with the Snowflake Data Cloud.

 • Employ Snowflake’s continuous data protection features.

 • Utilize Data Sharing to send your data in real-time to Customers and Partners.

 • Scale your Virtual Warehouses to improve performance and address concurrency needs.

 • Explain the dierent ways you can manage and monitor your Snowflake account.

 WHO SHOULD ATTEND
 • Data Analysts

 • Data Engineers

 • Data Scientists

 • Database Architects

 • Database Administrators

 PREREQUISITES
 Previous Data Warehouse knowledge is assumed.

 DELIVERY FORMAT
 Instructor-led Public or Private classes are available.